What workforce wellness perks do you think your employees want?

 Physical wellness is all about taking care of the body.
 You can help employees by providing access to fitness classes, yoga classes, and nutrition classes through a health and wellness perk like Nivati.
 Encourage your team members to take a walk during the workday.
 Or, have a contest to see who can run or walk the most miles in a month.

 This area of wellness is all about building emotional intelligence.
 It is about respecting others’ feelings and healthily managing emotions.
 You can do this by setting an example for your employees.
 Create an environment where it is okay to express feelings.
 We are all human, after all!

 Providing employee counseling is a superb way to address emotional wellness.
 All of us need to have someone to confide in with our feelings.

 You can also help foster good feelings by showing genuine interest in others, their interests, and how they are really doing.
 Give your employees the recognition they deserve!
 Even if it is just sending a message letting you know you appreciate them, those small things can go a long way towards improving workplace wellness.

 This can be a hard one, especially for remote teams.

-A simple thing you can do to help the social dimension is to have video on during Zoom calls.
+A simple thing you can do to help the social dimension is to have the video on during Zoom calls.
 We all want to see some smiling faces!

-You can address multiple areas of wellness at once by having a yoga session with your team during your company-wide meeting.
+You can also address multiple areas of wellness at once by having a yoga session with your team during your company-wide meeting.

-You can also have a team book club or cooking class, for fun!
+You can also have a team book club or cooking class for fun!